This post may contain affiliate links. Read our disclosure page for full details.

-On top of the cake was a silhouette of a couple sitting on the moon, which I found on Etsy.
+Our travel themed cake topper was a silhouette cutout of a couple sitting on the moon, which I found on Etsy.
 This gave our landmarks a night sky to watch over them, and also served as an homage to “Moon River” the song from which our name Two Drifters originates.
 In fact, we had this song play as we cut our cake!
 It was very romantic and sweet.

 Keep it Small(ish)

 If you want to save money on a wedding, probably the best thing you can do is cut your invite list.
 It seems harsh, I know, but a small wedding is way more budget-friendly.
 Our wedding included 75 people in total.

 A small wedding saves you money in a few ways, but especially in food and alcohol, which are two of the higher cost items.
 If you know a million people and you want to have all of them at your wedding, you might want to consider minimizing costs by serving heavy hors d’oeuvres or a buffet instead of a sit-down dinner.

 Why not have a buffet with foods from all over the world?
 That’s a fantastic travel themed idea.

 There are so many options, from compasses to postcards, to luggage tags and more.
 You’ll definitely want some fun and unique travel-themed wedding favors to give your happy guests!
 Check out this little collection of the best travel themed wedding favors and travel themed party favors I’ve found on the Internet.

 Travel Themed Matchbooks/Matchboxes

 Matchbooks are such a simple, yet effective wedding favor idea.
 They are great for those on a budget, and actually come in quite useful for guests after the event has ended.